tommybananas/finale/README.md

 #### initialize()

-Set defaults and give epilouge a reference to your express app.
+Set defaults and give finale a reference to your express app.
 Send the following parameters:

 > ###### app
 >